More than 70% of Change Initiatives fail, we want you to succeed

 This leads to a next concept called agility or simply creating an iterative approach of steering a change processes.

-Effectice ownership needs enabling
+Effective ownership needs enabling

 Enbling people who co-create change is a pre-requsisite for success - it allows the individual to learn and integrate new skills and to exchange openly on what is no longer helpful, in the change process itself and in the desired-state or quantum move they are creating.

-A cross-functional approach is sense-making for enabling formats.
 Individual coaching for leaders is a classic support for enabling the 'new' to develop.

 Step 3